 Submandibular space infection is a rapidly spreading, bilateral, indurated cellulitis occurring in the suprahyoid soft tissues, the floor of the mouth, and both sublingual and submaxillary spaces without abscess formation.
 Although not a true abscess, it resembles one clinically and is treated similarly.

-The condition usually develops from an odontogenic infection, especially of the 2nd and 3rd mandibular molars, or as an extension of peritonsillar cellulitis.
+The condition usually develops from an odontogenic infection, especially of the 2nd and 3rd mandibular molars.
 Contributing factors may include poor dental hygiene, tooth extractions, and trauma (eg, fractures of the mandible, lacerations of the floor of the mouth).

 Maintaining airway patency is of the highest priority.
 Because swelling makes oral endotracheal intubation difficult, fiberoptic nasotracheal intubation done with topical anesthesia in the operating room or intensive care unit with the patient awake is preferable.
 Some patients require a tracheotomy.
 Patients without immediate need for intubation require intense observation and may benefit temporarily from a nasal trumpet.

 Incision and drainage with placement of drains deep into the mylohyoid muscles relieve the pressure.
 Antibiotics should be chosen to cover both oral anaerobes and aerobes (eg, clindamycin, ampicillin/sulbactam, high-dose penicillin).